neural-data-science/NESC_3505_textbook/7-eeg/mne_python.md

 The two examples just provided would both achieve the same goal; as is so often the case with Python, there are just many different ways of doing the same thing.

 MNE has an extensive and detailed [API](https://mne.tools/stable/python_reference.html) describing all of its classes, attributes, methods, and functions.

+---

+## Summary

+MNE-Python is an open-source Python package for working with EEG and MEG data.
+It is very well-documented, and has a large number of tutorials and examples of how to perform specific operations, as well as a complete [API](https://mne.tools/stable/python_reference.html).
+MNE is organized into submodules, and you will often need to specify the submodule when using a function from MNE.
+MNE classes are special, and understanding the properties of classes helps you understand how to work with data in MNE.
+Classes specify attributes that an instance of that class can have.
+Attributes are "states" of the instance — which in the case of an MNE data class are usually properties of that data.
+Classes can also specify methods, and indeed MNE classes do this.
+MNE also has functions that perform different tasks.
+As in the rest of Python, functions are run by specifying the function name, with arguments in parentheses.

+In the next lessons we'll see how to use MNE to import EEG data, learn in more detail how MNE data is structured, and how to visualize it.